sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide18.png)

 Kotlin also has the concept of interfaces, and it’s much trickier.
-Let’s say, the same class `Foo`, is implementing interfaces Timer, Logger, and maybe something else.
-So, we introduce a new structure ITables_1 with fields for each implemented interface.
+Let’s say, the same class `Foo`, is implementing interfaces `Timer`, `Logger`, and maybe something else.
+So, we introduce a new structure `ITables_1` with fields for each implemented interface.
 For each interface, we have a separate structure similar to vtables with references to actual implementations.
-Calling interface methods is similar to virtual ones, but needs slightly more instructions.
+Calling an interface method is similar to virtual one, but needs slightly more instructions.

 ![](/images/wasmio23/slide19.png)